lumen-oss/lumen-oss.github.io/docs/tutorial/index.md

 :::

+## Sitemap

+The site is divided into sections:
-To install `rocks`, head over to the [Getting Started](/docs/tutorial/getting-started) section.
+- To install `rocks`, head over to the [Getting Started](/docs/tutorial/getting-started) section.

-To get straight to the tutorial, skip over to the [Creating a Project](/docs/tutorial/creating-a-project) section.
+- To learn `rocks` by doing, skip over to the [Creating a Project](/docs/tutorial/creating-a-project) section.
+- To learn small, specific tasks, head over to the [Guides](/guides).
+- For an API reference visit the [Reference](/reference).